 #4 Your Repayments Deliver (Relatively) Poor Returns

-By making early repayments, we will be saving between 2.6% (HDB loan) to perhaps 3.5% (bank loan) in yearly interest payments.
+By making early repayments, we will be saving 2.6% (HDB loan) or lower (bank loan) in yearly interest payments.
 It’s not far-fetched to invest on our own to achieve a better return.
 For a start, simply contributing this sum to our CPF Special Account will yield an annual return 4.0%.
 We can also choose to invest in blue chip companies or country indexes, such as Singapore’s STI ETF or S&P500 ETF, to earn higher returns, of close to 6% in the longer-term.

 Investing the funds rather than repaying our home loan also gives us the peripheral benefit of being able to liquidate them to pay for our home if we face any liquidity crisis.
 We could also liquidate investments more easily and without risking the roof over our heads for other big-ticket cost items such as our child’s university fees.